ARM-software/LLVM-embedded-toolchain-for-Arm/docs/llvmlibc.md

 clang --config=llvmlibc.cfg --target=arm-none-eabi -march=armv7m -o hello hello.c -lsemihost -lcrt0 -Wl,--defsym=__stack=0x200000
 ```

+## Samples

+The overlay package installs a llvmlibc directory in the samples/src
+directory containing sample programs that use LLVM libc.

 ## Limitations of LLVM libc in LLVM Embedded Toolchain for Arm

 At present, this toolchain does not build any C++ libraries to go with